 B52s have three layers: Kahlua, Baileys Irish Cream, and Cointreau.
 B52 mousse has the same layers in mousse form.
 Of course I added some Santa Barbara chocolate to the Kahlua and Baileys layers.
 How could I resist?
-You can win some Santa Barbara Chocolates if you enter our giveaway!

 I’m not really much of a drinker but a few years ago when I was out celebrating with friends, I saw a B52 on the menu and decided to try it.
 Wine in Cambodia is more expensive than cocktails so I’m guessing it was cheaper than a glass of red wine.
 I like each of the ingredients – Kahlua, Baileys, and Cointreau so I figured it was worth a try.

 Much to my shock, it was on fire when it was delivered.
 I was instructed to stick a straw in and drink it in one gulp.
 I don’t do shots and that really didn’t give me a chance to taste much.
 The next time I ordered one, I was careful to tell the waitstaff not to light it on fire.
 They were disappointed but it gave me a chance to savor the mixture of flavors.

 The flavors really do go well together so I thought it would be fun to combine them in a dessert.
 A three layer mousse would have the same look and the same flavors.

 All three mousses start with the same base so make that in the first bowl.
 Then take out 1 cup for the Kahlua Mousse and split what’s left for the Baileys and Cointreau Mousses.
 Add the flavorings to the mousse base to get each mousse.
 I added some Santa Barbara organic dark chocolate to the Kahlua mousse The flavor of Santa Barbara Chocolate Rainforest Cocoa is so rich you only need a small amount in the Baileys Mousse layer.

 You can serve B52 mousse in stemless wine glasses.